Honest price ranges in Delhi (2026)

 Frequently asked questions

-Inspection with photos, full drainage, manual sludge removal, scrubbing with food-grade brushes, high-pressure jet wash, food-grade chemical disinfection with 20-minute contact time, refill, and a signed service certificate.
+Inspection with photos, full drainage, manual sludge removal, scrubbing with food-grade brushes, high-pressure jet wash, food-grade chemical disinfection with 20-minute contact time, refill, and a dated cleaning record.
 About 90 minutes of work for a 1000L tank.

 Why are sump cleanings so much more expensive than overhead tank cleanings?